 It most certainly can!
 Plus, Disney World has an added benefit over Disneyland: you can make your Fastpass+ reservations online beforehand (or even while you’re at the park in the mobile app).

 When you enter the Fastpass+ line, swipe your Fastpass+ as you normally would but before you enter the queue, just ask the cast member by the Fastpass+ machine for a rider switch ticket.
-They will give you the same kind of placard as above and you’ll exchange it towards the end of the line for the rider switch ticket.
+The procedure then works exactly as above.
 Of course, since you’re going through the Fastpass+ line you’ll be out much faster than if you were sitting in the regular line.